MILCANN : A neural network assessed tSZ map for galaxy cluster detection: Uncertainty and systematics in the MILCANN map

-$T_{i,p}(\nu)$ is the {\it Planck} map at frequency $\nu$ for the angular filter $i$, and $w_{i,p,\nu}$ are the weights of the linear combination.
-Then, the CIB contamination in the $y$-map reads,
+$T_{i,p}(\nu)$ is the {\it $Planck$} map at frequency $\nu$ for the angular filter $i$, and $w_{i,p}(\nu)$ are the weights of the linear combination (MILCA weights in this study).
+The CIB contamination (or leakage) in the $y$-map reads,

 where $T^{\rm CIB}(\nu)$ is the CIB emission at frequency $\nu$.
-Using the weights $w_{i,p,\nu}$, and considering the CIB luminosity function, it is possible to predict the expected CIB leakage as a function of the redshift of the source by propagating the SED through the weights that are used to build the tSZ map.
-A shown by \citet{planckszcib}, the CIB at low-$z$ leaks with a small amplitude in the tSZ map, whereas high-$z$ CIB produces a higher, dominant, level of leakage.
-Indeed, internal-linear-combination-based component separation methods focus on Galactic thermal dust removal, and thus are less efficient to subtract high-$z$ CIB sources that present a different SED.
+Using the weights $w_{i,p}(\nu)$, and considering the CIB luminosity function, it is possible to compute the expected CIB leakage as a function of redshift by propagating the SED through the weights used to build the tSZ map.
+As shown by \citet{planckszcib}, the CIB at low-$z$ leaks with a small amplitude in the tSZ map, whereas high-$z$ CIB produces a higher, dominant, level of leakage.

-The CIB power spectra have been constrained by previous {\it Planck} analyses \citep[see e.g.,][]{planckcib}.
-They can be used to predict the expected CIB leakage, $y_{\rm CIB}$, in the tSZ map, $y$.\\ We performed 200 Monte-Carlo simulations of CIB that follow CIB power spectra.
-Then, we add instrumental noise to the simulated CIB maps.
-Finally, we apply the weights used to build the tSZ map to these simulations.
-We obtained 200 realizations of instrumental noise and CIB at the Planck frequency maps level, consistent with noise and CIB realizations at the MILCA tSZ map level.
+The CIB power spectra have been constrained in previous analyses \citep[see e.g.,][]{planckcib}.
+They can be used to predict the expected CIB leakage.
+To do so, we performed 200 Monte-Carlo simulations of multi-frequency CIB maps that follow the CIB auto- and cross-power spectra.
+Then, we added instrumental noise to the simulated CIB maps.
+Finally, we applied to these simulations the MILCA weights used to build the input tSZ map.
+We obtained 200 realizations of instrumental noise and CIB in the MILCA tSZ map, consistent with noise and CIB observed in the $Planck$ frequency maps.